jwfriese/Steady/README.md

-# FleetUI
+# Steady
-Framework intended to make UI testing in Xcode a more pleasurable experience
+Framework intended to make UI testing in Xcode a steadier, more pleasurable experience